 Another key trend in healthcare software development is the increasing use of data analytics tools.
 These tools can be used for everything from identifying treatment patterns to predicting disease outbreaks to improving the clinical trial design.

 21. Regulatory changes:

 Finally, another important trend shaping healthcare software development is regulatory changes at both the local and national levels.
 These changes can include everything from new privacy laws to funding cuts for healthcare programs.
-Healthcare organisations will need to stay up-to-date on these regulatory changes in order to remain competitive and compliant over the coming years.
+Healthcare organizations will need to stay up-to-date on these regulatory changes to remain competitive and compliant over the coming years.

 The healthcare software development industry is constantly evolving, driven by new technologies and shifting trends.
-In order to stay competitive in 2022 and beyond, healthcare organisations need to take help from the best healthcare software development company that will help in embracing these key trends and leverage them for growth.
+To stay competitive in 2022 and beyond, healthcare organizations need to get help from the best healthcare software development company that will help embrace these key trends and leverage them for growth.
 In this article, we’ve highlighted 21 trends and innovations driving the healthcare industry.